Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 ## Setting up Sendy configuration

-Once you've purchased [Sendy](https://sendy.co/?ref=Y7kyy) from their website, you will receive an email containing the files, download those locally.
+Once you've purchased [Sendy](https://sendy.co/?ref=Y7kyy) from their website, you will receive an email containing the files.
+Download those locally.

-You should unzip the file and open the `includes/config.php` file, we will add our database connection and domain in there.
+You should unzip the file and open the `includes/config.php` file.
+We will add our database connection and domain there.

 Fill out the information for the following fields.